jackc/pgx/README.md

 ### TLS

-The pgx ConnectionParameters struct has a TLSConfig field.
+The pgx ConnConfig struct has a TLSConfig field.
 If this field is nil, then TLS will be disabled.
 If it is present, then it will be used to configure the TLS connection.